jpmckinney/validictory/README.rst

     >>> import validictory
     >>>
     >>> try:
-    ...     validictory.validate("simplejson", {"type":"string","minLength":15})
+    ...     validictory.validate("something", {"type":"string","minLength":15})
     ... except ValueError, error:
-    ...     print error
+    ...     print(error)
     ...
-    Length of value 'simplejson' for field '_data' must be greater than or equal to 15
+    Length of value 'something' for field '_data' must be greater than or equal to 15

 You can read more in the official documentation at `Read the Docs <http://validictory.readthedocs.org/en/latest/>`_.